By Luke Minor, Director of Washington State’s College Savings Plans (WA529)

 As much as I think I need another pair of sweatpants, do I need a dozen pairs?
 And do I need monthly subscriptions to all seven of those streaming services?
 The chances are that many of us have spending habits and monthly budgets that could use some thoughtful trimming.
 Consider tracking and paring back your monthly spending and rolling the proceeds into your 529 account.

 Did you recently get a pay raise?
 Are you expecting a tax refund this year?
 How about an inheritance or insurance settlement?
 When you receive a boost to your income, consider putting some of that to work by upping your monthly contribution rate to your 529 account.
 If you experience an unexpected windfall, consider tucking a portion of that away too.

 Remember that many hands can make light work

 And to bring things full circle, don’t forget about your doting family and friends.
 Sure, they are a great source of manual labor when you need to de-jungle-fy your garden, but they can also help boost your child’s college savings.
 The gift of education makes a great gift for birthdays, holidays, and other special occasions, and it’s a gift that will last a lifetime!

 So those are my tips, from one “cool” college saver (and dad joke connoisseur) to another.
 Feel free to take or leaf them (you see what I did there?).

 About the Author

 Luke Minor is the Director of Washington State’s College Savings Plans (WA529), which include the GET Prepaid Tuition Program and the DreamAhead College Investment Plan.
-Since 1998, tens of thousands of students have used more than $1.4 billion of their WA529 savings to attend colleges in all 50 states and at least 15 foreign countries.
-In his free time, Luke enjoys getting outside with his wife, newborn daughter, and two wild dogs.
+Since 1998, tens of thousands of students have used more than $1.7 billion of their WA529 savings to attend colleges in all 50 states and at least 15 foreign countries.
+In his free time, Luke enjoys getting outside to hike, ride bikes and even splash in a puddle or two with his wife, wild toddler, and young-at-heart dog.